jarvist/PolaronMobility.jl/docs/src/scientific_discussion.md

 thermodynamic beta (Beta=hbar omega / (k_Boltzmann * Temperature) ) is much
 smaller than previously considered.

-A finaly note that in [Hellwarth1999], there is a mistake in the formula for 'b', which is also present in their prior PRL [Biaggio1997].
+A final note that: in [Hellwarth1999], there is a mistake in the formula for 'b', which is also present in their prior PRL [Biaggio1997].
 It is correct in [Feynman1962], where there is no factor of b on the right-hand side.
+They probably didn't notice this, as they set it to zero.
-It doesn't matter too much, as setting it to zero makes ~0.1% difference in the eventual mobility.
+This doesn't make too much difference (~0.1%, for the hybrid halide perovskites) to the calculated mobility.
-However, since we're integrating numerically anyway, we may as well calculate it explicitly.
+Since we're integrating numerically anyway, we may as well calculate it explicitly.

 ## Bibliography